KarimOsmanGH/QuranLife/README.md

 ### 🚀 **Core Features**
 - **📊 Daily Habit Tracking**: Track 5 daily prayers, Quran reading, and custom habits
-- **📖 Smart Quranic Guidance**: Daily verses with Arabic text, English translation, reflections, and practical guidance
+- **📖 Smart Quranic Guidance**: Live API access to complete Quran with Arabic text, English translation, reflections, and practical guidance
-- **🎯 Intelligent Goal Management**: Set and manage life goals with AI-powered Quranic verse matching
+- **🎯 Intelligent Goal Management**: Set and manage life goals with AI-powered verse matching from all 6,236 Quranic verses
 - **📈 Progress Dashboard**: Visual progress tracking with responsive two-column layout
-- **💾 Secure Local Storage**: All data stored safely in your browser with encryption
+- **💾 Secure Local Storage**: All personal data stored safely in your browser with encryption
 - **📱 PWA Support**: Install as an app on your device with offline functionality

 ### 🧠 **Smart Features**
-- **🤖 SmartGuidance AI**: Click 📖 next to any goal for personalized Quranic guidance
+- **🤖 SmartGuidance AI**: Click 📖 next to any goal for personalized Quranic guidance from live API
-- **🎯 Intelligent Verse Matching**: Goals automatically matched with relevant Quranic wisdom
+- **🎯 Intelligent Verse Search**: Real-time verse matching from the complete Quran using AlQuran.cloud API
 - **📋 Practical Action Steps**: Each verse includes actionable spiritual and practical guidance
 - **🤲 Dua Recommendations**: Suggested prayers (duas) for achieving your goals
 - **🔄 Related Habit Suggestions**: Discover relevant Islamic practices for your goals
+- **⚡ Smart Caching**: Intelligent caching system for improved performance and offline support

 ### 🎨 **Design & UX**
 - **🌈 Consistent Green-Blue Theme**: Islamic colors throughout the app